 Brandt et al. (2010) argued that a weakening of the zonal jets over the past decades might have contributed to the average multi-decadal deoxygenation in the ETNA OMZ.
-In fact, the authors found a multi-decadal oxygen decrease over the whole depth range between 100 and 1,000 m likely being the result of a weakening of the wind-driven surface intensified zonal currents (NECC, nNECC) as well as the low baroclinic mode LAZJ.
+In fact, the authors found a multi-decadal oxygen decrease over the whole depth range between 100 and 1000 m, which is likely the result of a weakening of the wind-driven, surface-intensified zonal currents (NECC, nNECC) as well as the low baroclinic mode LAZJs.
 Multi-decadal changes in the STC or the MOC might have led to long-term changes in the oceanic oxygen concentration as well (Duteil et al., 2014a), but no relation to oxygen was shown so far for the ETNA.

 In the recent decade, oxygen decreased above the OMZ core (shallower than 400 m) and increased below.
-Diapycnal supply and meridional eddy supply were assumed to be time invariant in the oxygen budget and time dependence was included in the residual oxygen supply (cf. Eq.
-(1)) mainly associated with zonal advection.
+Diapycnal supply and meridional eddy supply were assumed to be time invariant in the oxygen budget, and time dependence was included in the residual oxygen supply (cf. Eq.
+1) mainly associated with zonal advection.
 First, the slight shoaling of the residual supply in the upper 350 m indicated a weakening and shoaling of the near-surface circulation resulting in a weakened ventilation of the ETNA.
 Second, the vertically homogeneous increase of the residual supply below 400 m suggested a homogeneous strengthening of the circulation over depth.
-Obviously, this homogeneous change in the residual supply fits best with the structure of the residual supply profile itself, whereas temporal variability in the diapycnal or meridional eddy supply would likely have led to a non-homogeneous change in the oxygen supply.
-We shall additionally note that almost at the depth of strongest negative multi-decadal oxygen trend the decadal oxygen trend is zero switching from negative (above) to positive (below).
-This depth also coincides with the minimum of the residual oxygen supply separating a region with strong near surface supply from the region with weaker, depth-independent supply profile, further suggest different ventilation mechanisms at work for the different time scales.
+Obviously, this homogeneous change in the residual supply fits best with the structure of the residual supply profile itself, whereas temporal variability in the diapycnal or meridional eddy supply would likely have led to a non-homogeneous change over depth in the oxygen supply.
+We shall additionally note that almost at the depth of strongest negative multi-decadal oxygen trend, the decadal oxygen trend is zero, switching from negative (above) to positive (below).
+This depth also coincides with the minimum of the residual oxygen supply, separating a region with a strong near-surface supply from the region with weaker, depth-independent supply below.
+The different vertical structures of the decadal and multi-decadal trends, together with the residual supply profile, further suggest different ventilation mechanisms at work on different timescales.